-Todaying pagen walked in the paradoxing with a red legal salong with others, he was take presents Ante-Po to the pre-parade ring as the authorities attempted to quell the protests.
+Todaying been walked in the paradering with a red keprdy along with others, he was taken been and an ante-Poto to the pre-paradering as the authorities attempted to quell the protests.

 "We took Hill Sixteen back to the stable and took his saddle off, because we had no idea what was going to happen," added Thomson.